For single tooth replacement

 A dental implant is used to replace a single tooth, several teeth, or to support a full set of dentures.

 Implants are cylinders that are surgically placed in the upper or lower jaw where they function as a sturdy anchor for replacement teeth.
 They are made of titanium and other materials that are compatible with the human body.
 Implants are often the alternative to bridges when restoring lost teeth.

-You will be referred to an oral surgeon for the placement of the implant itself.
+Our Periodontist, Dr. Andrew Carmosino, specializes in and takes care of dental implants in-house.
+In unique cases, you may be referred to an oral surgeon for the placement of the implant itself.
 A healing cap is placed over the implant while the area heals, usually for a period of several months.
 When it is determined that the implant has integrated into the jawbone, your dentist will take over and will fabricate an extension, or post, that will attach to the implant.
-A custom restoration, either a crown, bridge, or denture depending on your situation, will be attached to the implant post(s).
+A custom restoration, either a crown, bridge, or denture, depending on your situation, will be attached to the implant post(s).
 The restoration is designed to provide optimum form and function for many years to come.